Skip to content

 Rent increase for Utrecht music teachers raises questions

-Thirty-five euros an hour for a space that can barely hold a piano or a drum kit.
+Thirty-five euros an hour for a space that can just fit a piano or a drum kit.
 That is the rent charged by the municipality of Utrecht to music teachers who wanted to continue their practice on Utrecht's Domplein after their cooperative went bankrupt.
 For many of the teachers who thus became victims of their board's mismanagement, that means a cost increase

 Uncoordinated pile of cuts to arts and culture leaves 350 million barren